xelofox/Humod_Torques/README.md

 Codes for the distribution of ground reaction forces has been inspired from https://github.com/wojtusch/HuMoD

-/!\ these codes only work for waliking and running.
+/!\ these codes only work for walking and running.